blog

 Provide Ideal Humidity

 Most orchids that originated in tropical climates prefer 60 to 80 percent humidity levels.
-So in homes with heating and cooling vents and where the humidity level is far below that percentage, or in areas where humidity levels hover somewhere near 30 percent during the winter, humidifiers can be used.
+So humidifiers can be used in homes with heating and cooling vents where the humidity level is far below that percentage or in areas where humidity levels hover near 30 percent during winter.
+Protect your home by keeping humidity at 50 percent and adding air movement with a fan.

 In the absence of a humidifier, you can use humidity trays filled with rocks, gravel, pebbles, and water.
 You can also use a mister or sprayer to give your orchids additional moisture.
 Increasing humidity levels encourage better flowering.
 Click here to learn more about providing humidity for your orchids.